[Investigation] Exposed: Who were Russia's spies at Nato HQ?

 Nato, the Russian foreign ministry, and the VSSE declined to comment.

-But one EU diplomat, speaking anonymously, explained why Russian espionage in Belgium posed a threat.
+But one EU diplomat, speaking anonymously, explained why Russian espionage in Nato and the EU's home city posed a threat.

 "Among Western countries' diplomatic personnel in centres of international diplomacy, there can also be a few representatives of intelligence services," he told EUobserver.